-Women's World Cup: USA Takes On Sweden In A Game That Means Little – And Everything
+Women's World Cup: USA Takes On Sweden In A Game That Means Little — And Everything

 📸: https://t.co/qMQ3HQaxPs pic.twitter.com/e5MlwSH1bZ

-So will the U.S. put on a show for all those fans?
+So, will the U.S. put on a show for all those fans?
 Mia Hamm, who was part of the 1999 U.S. team that won the World Cup in a dramatic penalty shootout at the Rose Bowl, said the U.S. always plays toward victory.

 "You want to be world champs?
 You win every game," Hamm told ESPN.
 "That's the easiest way to do it.
 Then it's all in your hands.
 This team — they're monsters.
 They're not ducking anyone.
 They want to play the best, they want to beat the best, to be world champions.
 And that's what they'll do."